kianzohoury/VAE/README.md

 <p style="text-align: center;">
   <i>Generated MNIST images using the decoder portion of the VAE.</i>
 </p>

+Here, we see that the images produced are pretty good, but some reconstructions are not legible.
+This is due to the fact that the VAE does not know which digit to produce, since up until this point, the labels were not incorporated into the training process.

 ## Choosing Optimal Latent Space Dimensionality

 [//]: # (![img]&#40;output/Autoencoder/validation_MSE.jpg&#41;)